drud/ddevcom/discuss/ddev.com 2020.md

 #### Option 2: Gutenberg Page Builder Plugin

 Nathan has installed Stackable plugin, a block builder for Gutenberg for editing WordPress pages.
 This might take a little more time, as we would have to "massage" a pre-existing plugin to do exactly what we want.
 We can expect to build some custom Gutenberg blocks if we need custom functionality.
-We would need to make sure Marketing is comfortable editing in blocks,
+We would need to make sure Marketing is comfortable editing in blocks.